SenseLogic/CODA/README.md

     *   a short text or UI flow explaining how to use the application, to optimize the application interface before implementing it;
     *   a short text explaining what the application components will do, to optimize the application architecture before implementing it;
-    *   a short text or test code explaining how to use the application components, to optimize their external interface before implementing it.
+    *   a short text or test code demonstrating how to use the application components, to optimize their external interface before implementing it.

 *   Develop programs gradually, one feature at a time, using simple and efficient code.